einheit/maia_mailguard_1.05/README.md

+Note - there are some issues with the Maia 1.05 web interface due to stricter php behavior.
+These bugs all have workarounds, but for a completely smooth experience, we recommend using a Maia 1.04a machine (e.g. Debian 11) for maia portal access.

-Update, Oct 6th 2025 - Maia Mailguard 1.0.5 has been confirmed working on the following platforms:
+Maia Mailguard 1.0.5 has been confirmed working on the following platforms:

 * Alma Linux 9,10
 * Centos 10